Documentation

 - Cryptoeconomic guarantees via executor staking

-- Primary network: Base (EVM)
+- Primary network: Base Mainnet (real network, not custom chain)

 Architecture